bennywij/numpad/docs/plan.md

 ### Git Commits
 - `026dd80` - Complete widget implementation and icon setup
 - `7719637` - Optimize app for performance, stability, and App Store readiness

+---

+## 🛠️ Critical Build & Runtime Fixes (Day 5)

+### The Problem
+A series of cascading build failures and a critical runtime bug were identified:
+1.  **Build Failures**: A name collision between our `Entry` SwiftData model and a type of the same name in WidgetKit's `TimelineProvider` protocol caused the build to fail.
+2.  **Runtime Bug**: Inconsistencies in the data model class name (`Entry` vs. `NumpadEntry`) between the main app and the widget prevented the widget from loading and displaying any shared data.
+3.  **Scoping Issues**: The `AppVersion` utility struct was not correctly scoped, causing additional build failures.

+### The Solution
+A comprehensive refactoring was performed to address these issues:
+1.  **Model Renaming**: The `Entry` model was renamed to `NumpadEntry` across the entire project.
+This resolved the name collision with WidgetKit and standardized the data model.
+    - Updated the class definition in both the main app and widget targets.
+    - Updated all `ModelContainer` schemas (`NumpadApp.swift`, `NumpadWidget.swift`, `LogEntryIntent.swift`, `AddToQuantityIntent.swift`).
+    - Updated all `@Relationship` inverse keypaths in `QuantityType.swift`.
+    - Updated all views, view models, and App Intents that referenced the old model name.
+2.  **Code Consolidation**: The `AppVersion` utility struct's code was moved directly into `NumpadApp.swift` to resolve the build-time scoping issue, and the redundant file was deleted.
+3.  **Data Consistency**: These changes ensure that the main app, widget, and App Intents all share and interpret the same data model schema, guaranteeing data consistency and fixing the widget's inability to display data.

+### Files Changed
+- `Numpad/Models/Entry.swift`
+- `NumpadWidget/Entry.swift`
+- `Numpad/Models/QuantityType.swift`
+- `NumpadWidget/QuantityType.swift`
+- `Numpad/NumpadApp.swift`
+- `NumpadWidget/NumpadWidget.swift`
+- `Numpad/ViewModels/EntryViewModel.swift`
+- `Numpad/Views/EntryHistoryView.swift`
+- `Numpad/AppIntents/LogEntryIntent.swift`
+- `Numpad/AppIntents/AddToQuantityIntent.swift`
+- `Numpad/Utils/AppVersion.swift` (deleted)